Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 ### Alfresco global properties

 You can provide your [repository configuration](https://github.com/Alfresco/acs-deployment/blob/master/docs/properties-reference.md){:target="_blank"} by editing the `configuration_files/alfresco-global.properties` file.

 The properties defined in this file are appended to the generated `alfresco-global.properties` located in `/etc/opt/alfresco/content-services/classpath`.

 ### Enable SSL

 If you have a FQDN and a certificate you want to use, place the certificate and the key in the `configuration_files/ssl_certificates` folder before running the playbook.
 Also, replace the `fqdn_alfresco: "your_domain.com"` with your own domain in `group_vars/all.yml` along with setting `use_ssl: true`.

-> NOTE: The certificate and the key should be named the same as the domain, for example, `your_domain.com.key` and `your_domain.com.crt`
+> **Note:** The certificate and the key should be named the same as the domain, for example, `your_domain.com.key` and `your_domain.com.crt`

 ### Apply your own modules (AMP)